Bertoid1311/B7094/README.md

 - When you switch the Tape Viewer from BCD mode to BIN mode, when there's a lot of data on the tape.

 - When you use the Tape Viewer on a system tape (KSYS61.BIN, for example).
-Especially if you load the system tape into the Tape Viewer in BCD mode and then realize you actually wanted BIN mode.
-You'll have to wait a while!
+Or if you load a hybrid (BCD + relocatable binary) SysIn.BCD tape into the Tape Viewer in BCD mode and then decide you want to see the binary sections in BIN mode.
+You might have to wait a while!

 If you see "(Not Responding)" in the Tape Viewer's title bar, don't panic!
 It's just taking a while.